IBM/ibm-licensing-operator/README.md

 [...]
 ```

-If something seems wrong check the [troubleshoot section](#createcontainerconfigerror-marketplace-operator-error)
+If something seems wrong check the [troubleshooting section](#createcontainerconfigerror-marketplace-operator-error)

 4\. **View Available Operators**

 Once the `OperatorSource` and `CatalogSource` are deployed, the following command can be used to list the available operators including ibm-licensing-operator-app.

- The following command assumes `opencloud-operators` as the name of the `OperatorSource` object.
-Adjust accordingly.
+**Note:** The command assumes that the of the `OperatorSource` object is `opencloud-operators`.
+Adjust if needed.

 ```console
 $ kubectl get opsrc opencloud-operators -o=custom-columns=NAME:.metadata.name,PACKAGES:.status.packages -n $GLOBAL_CATALOG_NAMESPACE